andrewcooke/bnum/README.md

 True
 ```

-And you can iterate over the instances defined in a class:
+And the class behaves like a collection of the instances it contains:

 ```python
 >>> list(Colour)